Use external data from data resources

 A dynamic token can combine with other text and multiple dynamic tokens can combine in the same parameter.
 For example, you can concatenate first and last name or format an address with dynamic tokens.

-Example connecting a blog post to a hero component.
+Example connecting a blog post to a card component.

-Once you have created a data resource, you can now select what information to bring into specific fields in your component.
-For example, if you have selected a "Blog post" from a CMS as your data resource, you can now browse to a specific blog post title for entry in a hero component.
+Once you have created a data resource, you can now select what information to bring into specific component parameters or entry fields.
+For example, if you have selected a "Blog post" from a CMS as your data resource, you can now browse to a specific blog post title for entry in a card component.

-Choose a parameter to populate and click the Insert variable button next to the field.
+1. Choose a component parameter or entry field to populate and click the Insert variable button next to the input.
 You will see the available information, usually in a nested display for complex items with many attributes.

 About this step

-A dynamic token is placed inside the chosen parameter and the data from your system of record is now connected to your composition.
+3. A dynamic token is placed inside the chosen parameter and the data from your system of record is now connected to your composition or content entry.
 You can also edit the dynamic token (to change to link a different piece of data) or disconnect the data connection.
 Disconnecting the data will replace the dynamic token with the current connected value in the field so you can either edit or delete it.
 By selecting and deleting a dynamic token via the backspace key you can remove it from the parameter.

 tip